swagkarna/MR_SPOOF/README.md

 git clone https://github.com/b3rt1ng/MR_SPOOF
 ```

-## License
+## what more ?

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-* Do not use this script for any illegal purposes.
+Do not use this script for any illegal purposes.

 If you have any kind of error, you can tell me your problems right here [Git Repo](https://github.com/b3rt1ng/MR_SPOOF/issues)

 <p align="center">If you feel like you can contribute to this project, feel free to get in contact with me</p>